javiergamarra/nhpatt.github.io/_drafts/ideas.md

 * Leads
 * rx III
-* Review and extract info from "it doesn't have to be crazy at work"
+* Review and extract from "it doesn't have to be crazy at work"
+* Review and extract form "remote"
 * Rest 4/n

 ## TODO